wetube/bitcloud/ReadMe.md

-# Help Work With us and Become Part of the Team
+# Help Work With Us

 We want to make the process of creating Bitcloud *extremely* open, allowing anyone who wants to participate to share his or her opinion and help with the project.